Switch to a cheaper prepayment meter tariff (UK) — July 2026

 What you'll need (takes 2 minutes)

-- Your postcode (to check regional prices)
+- Your postcode (to check regional prices — standing charges vary a lot)

 - Fuel type: electricity, gas or both